Social Security Agreement between Australia and New Zealand - Frequently Asked Questions

 [ top ]

 Under the Agreement a person will generally be entitled to two pensions - one from New Zealand and one from Australia.
-Generally the two pensions, when added together, would equal the amount of pension you would have received had you lived all your life in one country.
+Generally the two pensions, when added together, will equal the amount of pension you would have received had you lived all your life in one country.

 [ top ]